 - Your OPT must begin within 60 days after you graduate.
 The expiration date on your Employment Authorization Document will be 12 months after the start date or less and will never exceed 14 months after you graduate.

-Gather the following documents to prepare your OPT Application:
+Gather the following documents to prepare your OPT Application.

 - Degree Application Form: Complete the Petition for a Degree with your Academic Counselor

 - OPT Application Form: Complete Form I-765 and Form G-1145 by typing your information into the forms at the link.
 Then print the forms.
-Read through the I-765 instructions (we have highlighted the sections relevent to F-1 students).
+Read through the I-765 instructions (we have highlighted the sections relevant to F-1 students).
 Here are a few tips:

 - Type or print legibly in black ink.